 The following will give you a small taste of the life of the UPC, Flanders family:

 UPC has a wide variety of musical groups that lead in worship at least once a month, including NewSong contemporary worship band, Chancel Adult Choir, a children’s Little Ringers Bell Choir, Adult Bell Choir and an periodic additional instrumentalists.
-A youth drama group also presents skits on a regular basis and during the Christmas and Easter seasons.
 Duets, Trios, and the occasional Barbershop Quartet make appearances as well.

-We highlight the various seasons of the church year in several ways: our annual Advent Wreath making the first Sunday in Advent; an Advent Afternoon music and variety hour in early December and two candlelight services Christmas Eve.
-A Christmas Youth Pageant is usually held the Sunday before Christmas.
+We highlight the various seasons of the church year in several ways: our annual Advent Wreath making the first Sunday in Advent; and candlelight services Christmas Eve.
+A Christmas Youth Pageant is often held the Sunday before Christmas.

 UPC is an active participant in the Annual Community Inter-faith Thanksgiving Service held the Monday of Thanksgiving week.

 We begin Lent with a community Ash Wednesday service with other local congregations; Holy Week begins with our annual Seder Dinner, a re-telling of the ancient Exodus story and including a delicious full-course lamb dinner.
 A Maundy Thursday Service of readings and songs points us to the holy weekend that is to come.